artbrock/artbrock.com/_posts/2010-12-13-artbrocks-wish-list.md

 permalink: /2010/12/13/artbrocks-wish-list
 categories: []
 ---
-<p>Since I'm not too easy to buy gifts for, this page has been placed here in response to requests for gift ideas for birthday or Christmas.</p>
+\nSince I'm not too easy to buy gifts for, this page has been placed here in response to requests for gift ideas for birthday or Christmas.</p>

 <h3>Stuff:</h3>